-Creating an income stream from an existing asset, in a way that saves time and money, and benefits end users – and possibly also the environment – may sound too good to be true, but it isn’t.
+Saving developers’ time and money from concept design to construction, benefiting tenants and body corporates, providing lower utility rates, and even leaving behind a clean, green footprint for the environment may sound too good to be true, but it isn’t.
 That’s what embedded networks are all about.

-At its simplest, an embedded network is a site where the electricity – and sometimes gas, hot water, and air conditioning – has been set up in a way that allows the owner of the site to sell these utilities to the tenants or residents there.
-The nature of the network makes it ideal for sites such as apartment blocks, shopping centres, retirement villages, and pretty much any site that’s designed for multiple tenants.
+At its simplest, an embedded network is a site where the electricity, hot water, and other services have been set up in a way that allows the building to purchase these utilities in bulk and then sell to occupants at a far better rate than they would get in the market.
+The nature of the embedded network makes it ideal for sites such as apartment blocks, shopping centres, retirement villages, and pretty much any site that’s designed for multiple tenants.

 A win for the developers

-“For us, embedded networks are a chance for an ongoing income stream, an opportunity to reduce upfront costs, and have a faster and easier connection process,” says Ross Clark of Buildcorp Commercial, a client of EnergyAustralia's related company The Embedded Network Company.
+“For us, embedded networks are an opportunity to reduce upfront infrastructure costs, and have a faster and easier meter connection process,” says Ross Clark of Accord Property Group.
 “But another really big thing for us has been the flexibility.”

 This flexibility has seen EnergyAustralia technical experts being involved in developments from the get-go, providing valuable guidance and being available to work in stages as needed, rather than coming in at the end when the infrastructure has been set up.